 Nonprofit organizations perform some of the most vital work in the United States, often serving the needy and filling gaps where society does not, or cannot, deliver services or provide safety nets.

 The word “charity,” often applied to such institutions, can have the ring of altruism and irreproachable motives.
-But nonprofits are some of the nation’s largest, most powerful organizations such as hospitals, foundations, universities and churches.
-Like any other set of institutions, they are susceptible to corruption, waste and abuse.
-Journalists should know that nonprofit groups are subject to government rules that regulate the activities, finances and operations that justify their ongoing receipt of tax-exempt, “501(c)(3)” status — effectively, a government-endorsed subsidy.
-Further, many nonprofits depend on donations from the public, giving them a special obligation to allocate these collective resources efficiently and effectively and uphold the public’s trust, especially when money is designated to help vulnerable populations.
+But nonprofits are some of the nation’s largest, most powerful organizations: hospitals, foundations, universities and churches.
+Like any institution, they are susceptible to corruption, waste and abuse.
+Journalists should know that nonprofit groups are subject to government rules that regulate the activities, finances and operations that justify their ongoing tax-exempt “501(c)(3)” status — effectively, a government-endorsed subsidy.
+Further, many nonprofits depend on donations from the public, giving them an obligation to allocate these collective resources efficiently and effectively and uphold the public’s trust, especially when money is designated to help vulnerable populations.

-For these reasons and more, journalists should scrutinize nonprofit activities just as they would for a government agency or corporate-run institution.
+For these reasons and more, journalists should scrutinize nonprofit activities just as they would for a government agency or corporation.
 There has long been criticism that news media are not aggressive enough in covering nonprofits.

-NPR’s and ProPublica’s recent investigation of the Red Cross’ activities in Haiti stands as a reminder of the need to hold such organizations accountable.
+NPR’s and ProPublica’s award-winning investigation of the Red Cross’s activities in Haiti stands as a reminder of the need to hold such organizations accountable.
 A glance at a few Pulitzer Prize citations shows more examples:

 - A 1999 series by the Washington Post “disclosed wretched neglect and abuse in the city’s group homes for the mentally retarded, which forced officials to acknowledge the conditions and begin reforms.”

 - A 2006 investigation by the Miami Herald into the city’s housing authority revealed, among other things, that a local nonprofit “received $16 million and land but finished just one affordable housing project.”